-Similarly, it may be costly for the producer of the basic good (M) to achieve compatibility with competitors in all competitive segments.
-For example, Airbus and Renault must ensure seamless interoperability between the various embedded systems, engines, brakes, and other equipment.
-Extending this interoperability to multiple outside vendors of these products requires fixing in advance, exposing, and documenting a large number of interfaces.
+(b) Compatibility cost savings.
+Relatedly, it may be costly for the producer of the basic good (M) to achieve compatibility with competitors in all competitive segments.
+Airbus or Renault must ensure seamless interoperability between the various embedded systems, engines, brakes, and other equipments.
+Extending this interoperability to multiple outside vendors of these equipments requires fixing in advance, exposing and documenting a large number of interfaces.
 The transaction costs involved in ensuring compatibility range from minuscule (as for the compatibility between the saddle and the bicycle) to substantial.
 Their assessment is clearly case-specific and largely beyond the economist's expertise.